 Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury.
 Save all warnings and instructions for future reference.

-The term "power tool" in the warnings refers to your mains-operated (corded) power tool.
+The term "power tool" in the warnings refers to your mains-operated (corded) power tool or battery-operated (cordless) power tool.